How do you choose the caravan awning that’s right for you?

 Today’s awnings are not just designed to be easier to set up, they’re packed with plenty of user-friendly features.
-They are also great value for money.
+After all, the best caravan awnings can make a real difference to any touring experience, not only giving you additional living and storage space but also providing a useful place for guests to sleep.

 You can read elsewhere about sizing up (it’s not that difficult – manufacturers and specialist dealers can help if you don’t want to do the job yourself).